 - four storey heights along streets;

 - two storey heights along lanes; and

-- lesser building depths above the first floor to achieve high amenity development residential or commercial uses.
+- lesser building depths above the first floor to achieve high amenity developmen flexible for residential or commercial uses.

 This framework has been tailored to each site, taking into consideration its particular characteristics.
 These include: